Najeeb Mitry Saleeby: Service with the U.S. Government in the Philippines

 After completing his medical internship in New York, Najeeb Saleeby enlisted in the U.S. military in 1898 as a contract assistant surgeon.
 His first deployment was to Cuba, where he was posted to Camp Columbia for a year and a half, conducting autopsies and anatomical research in the field of tropical diseases.
 Next, Saleeby deployed to the Philippines as a Captain and Assistant Surgeon in the U.S. Volunteers in 1900 during the Filipino-American War.
 Finding himself posted among the Muslims of Sulu and Mindanao, he drew upon his knowledge of Arabic writing and Muslim practice (developed during his years growing up in Lebanon) to help his American superiors gain an initial understanding of local customs and culture.
 He was quickly reassigned from army surgeon to ethnographer.

 In February 1903, Saleeby received an honorable discharge in the Philippines but then received a succession of civilian appointments in the Philippines in the Bureau of Non-Christian Tribes, the Bureau of Moro Affairs, the Office of the Superintendent of Schools, and other departments of the American regime of occupation.
 In 1903, Saleeby aided in ethnographically surveying the Philippines.
 One of his largest contributions during his time in the Philippines was developing Moro and bilingual education.
 Saleeby hired Arabs and Moros to create schoolbooks in the Moro languages of Sulu and Magindanaon.
 He himself studied not only two local languages – Magindanaon and Tausug.
 He also convinced the school Executive Council to allow pupils to study the Qur’an so that Moro children would be able to understand, rather than solely read, the Arabic text.
 In August of the same year, Governor-General William Howard Taft made him the Superintendent of Schools in the new Moro province, and in 1905, he spoke about the Moros at a superintendent convention in Manila.

 Saleeby’s political career as an officer in the American administration eventually ended because of his disagreement with the direction of U.S. policies in the region and the American treatment of the local populations.
 He rejected the idea in his writings that the Muslims of the Philippines were savages and religious fanatics, and maintained that the U.S. government should be working more closely and collaboratively with local Moro elites.
 His role as Superintendent of Schools had been limited by Act 1283 passed by the Philippines Commission, which led him to tender his resignation effective on June 30, 1906.
 Saleeby then moved to Manila, where many of his family members eventually joined him.

 In 1908, Saleeby contributed a variety of manuscripts and artifacts, such as weapons and brainwork, to the Philippine National Museum.
-These included tarsilas (family genealogies tracing migrations and conversions to Islam), and law codes (called Tuwaran) as well as other materials showing Islam’s impact on the Mindanao island.
+These included tarsilas (family genealogies tracing migrations and conversions to Islam), and law codes (called Luwaran) as well as other materials showing Islam’s impact on the Mindanao island.